nf-core/scrnaseq/docs/usage.md

 --fasta '[path to Fasta reference]'
 ```

 > Note that you need to specify either a `--genome` or `--fasta` when running the STARsolo workflow.
-The Kallisto and Alevin workflows can utilize a `--transcript_fasta` instead, whereas STAR needs a genomic FastA file as input in all cases.
+The Kallisto and Alevin workflows can utilize a `--transcript_fasta` instead, whereas STAR needs a genomic fasta file as input in all cases.

 ### `--gtf`